 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This will be recorded using a Case Study format.
+This will be recorded on an Individual Education Plan and will be shared with appropriate members of staff who are working with the child.